-• STUDENTS are responsible for their own devices.
-PLEASE be responsible and know where your device is at all times.

-- If teachers do not allow cell phone usage during class time, students must put their device away in their backpacks. - Students are not ALLOWED to take their electronic devices to the bathroom
+- STUDENTS are responsible for their own devices.
+PLEASE be responsible and know where your device is at all times. - If teachers do not allow cell phone usage during class time, students must put their device away in their backpacks. - Students are not ALLOWED to take their electronic devices to the bathroom

-EMERGENCY CARD
+EMERGENCY CONTACTS

-Parents are given an emergency card at the beginning of each school year or upon enrollment.
 It is imperative that all information (phone numbers, medical phone numbers, etc.) be current in case of an emergency.
-If your numbers change, please contact Counseling and/or Attendance.
-They will ensure emergency information is updated.
+If your numbers change, please contact Counseling and/or Attendance immediately.
+They will ensure that all emergency information is updated.